 You’re Doing It Wrong: Three Steps to Disinfect Properly

-The stakes for getting it wrong are high, especially with the new school year starting.
-Microbe-infested surfaces can spread influenza, gastrointestinal illness and more.
+The stakes for getting it wrong are high, especially with the COVID-19 outbreak.
+Microbe-infested surfaces can spread Coronavirus, influenza, gastrointestinal illness and more.
 Follow these three steps to keep your facilities clean and clients safe.

 1. CLEAN FIRST

-A product that claims to “clean and disinfect” may sound like good idea, but be wary.
+It is important to clean surfaces first to remove all matter before applying disinfectants.
 While everyone wants to cut down on cleaning chemicals and speed up cleaning time, there are no short-cuts to disinfecting a surface.
-“Germs can hide underneath dirt and other material on surfaces where they are not affected by the disinfectant,” according to the EPA.
+'Germs can hide underneath dirt and other material on surfaces where they are not affected by the disinfectant,' according to the EPA.
 And it gets worse.
-“Dirt and organic material can also reduce the germ-killing ability of some disinfectants.”
+'Dirt and organic material can also reduce the germ-killing ability of some disinfectants.'

 2. READ UP AND SLOW DOWN